 "Free Hong Kong" and "Black Lives Matter," Granville Street, Vancouver, June 2020 (photograph by Elvin Wyly).
 Public health responses to the global circulation of Covid-19 required unprecedented border and business closures and quarantines creating a dramatic interruption in the 'space of flows' of contemporary globalization.
 Some of the closed businesses in downtown Vancouver covered their windows with plywood, as in this image.
 At the same time, the spread of a new pathogen co-evolved with the circulation of racism, and Vancouver has not been immune to what one group of researchers have called a "shadow pandemic" of discrimination.
 A survey of more than 500 Canadians of Chinese ethnicity found that since the pandemic began, 27 percent of those in B.C. have frequently been insulted and made to feel as if they pose a threat to the health and safety of others.
 Meanwhile, activism in Vancouver continued over the PRC's imposition of new national security legislation in Hong Kong, as well as solidarity protests with the Movement for Black Lives after the police killing of George Floyd in Minneapolis.
 See Randy Shore (2020).
 "Shadow Pandemic of Racism Feared."
-Vancouver Sun, June 22.
-A1.
+Vancouver Sun, June 22, A1.

-to those remarks on "Cities, Space, and Time," of how planetary urbanization reconfigures some of our most basic concepts for estimate places the number of Hongkongers with Canadian passports at 300,000, but other estimates range up to 500,000, and there are many other aspects of household and family ties that connect Vancouver into a large, worldwide urban system of a diverse Chinese diaspora with many different political views.54 Speaking to a reporter, Kwan explained what it all meant: "As a Canadian, if I traveled back to Hong Kong, I could be arbitrarily detained and jailed under this law" for what she was doing right at that moment --- "participating in a rally and speaking in support of people in Hong Kong from Vancouver."55
+might mean for them and their families there."
+One widelycirculated estimate places the number of Hongkongers with Canadian passports at 300,000, but other estimates range up to 500,000, and there are many other aspects of household and family ties that connect Vancouver into a large, worldwide urban system of a diverse Chinese diaspora with many different political views.
+60 Speaking to a reporter, Kwan explained what it all meant: "As a Canadian, if I traveled back to Hong Kong, I could be arbitrarily detained and jailed under this law" for what she was doing right at that moment - "participating in a rally and speaking in support of people in Hong Kong from Vancouver."61